 FairPlay technology is used to encrypt iTunes content such as movies, TV shows, music videos, apps, eBooks, etc. FairPlay encrypts iTunes content to prevent it from unfair sharing and copying to an unauthorized user.

 When a user creates an account with iTunes, Apple Server authorizes the user to access iTunes on its PC and/or Smartphone (iPhone). iTunes creates a globally unique ID for a user’s device and sends the unique ID to the Apple server, where it is assigned to the user account.

-When a user purchases a digital content (such as an song) from the store, a key is created for the purchased content.
-The audio file is protected using AAC (Advanced Audio Content Coding) technology which code files at medium to high bit rates.
+When a user purchases digital content (such as a song) from the store, a key is created for the purchased content.
+The audio file is protected using AAC (Advanced Audio Content Coding) technology which codes files at medium to high bit rates.
 It is designed to provide better sound quality than MP3.
-An audio layer with a master key using AES algorithm is used.
+An audio layer with a master key using Advanced Encryption System (AES) algorithm is used.
 The master key is also stored in the protected audio file.